 What is your current state of mind?
 Excited about turning 60.

 What do you consider the most overrated virtue?
-Always having to be nice.
+The pressure to be nice under every circumstance.
 There are some days I wish I could just say what I think.

 On what occasion do you lie?
 When it’ll protect somebody’s feelings.

 What do you most dislike about your appearance?
 That I have spots on my face.
-But so does everybody else when I really look at it.
-We’re all flawed, we’re just always looking for perfection.
+But then so does everybody else when I really look at it.
+We’re all flawed, we’re just always looking for that perfection.
+We need to be more accepting of self.

 What is the quality you most like in a man?
 The gentleman.